Free Church Budgeting Template and Guide

 3. Host Fundraising Events

 Fundraising events are a great way to raise money for a specific cause.
 These events offer you the opportunity to meet and engage with the community and various stakeholders.
-They make your fundraising attempts more than just a poster or a post on social media that people can simply scroll past.
+They make your fundraising attempts more than just a poster or a post on social media that people can simply walk or scroll past.

 4. Invest in Community Partnerships

 Partnering with the community is an essential part of running a successful program.
 Working with other businesses and community members can help open the door to more funding or more partners to share expenses with.
-Either way, you can expand on your mission without having your budget hold you back.
+Either way, you can expand your mission without having your budget hold you back.

 5. Prioritize Financial Transparency